sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

   If combined with `"allowSignup": false`, an admin should first create the user account so that the user can sign in with GitLab.

   If combined with `"allowSignup": true` or with `allowSignup` unset, only members of  the allowed groups or subgroups can create their accounts in Sourcegraph via GitLab authentitcation.

+> WARNING: Users will require a minimum access level of `Guest` in at least one of the specified groups in order to gain access to Sourcegraph.
+GitLab offers a lower user permission level, [Minimal Access](https://docs.gitlab.com/ee/user/permissions.html#users-with-minimal-access), for Premium and Ultimate tier customers, which is often used to configure SAML SSO on GitLab.
+Sourcegraph does not currently support the `Minimal Access` access level, and users with this access level will not be allowed to sign in.
+In these cases it is recommended to create a subgroup and add all users that require access to Sourcegraph to that subgroup with a minimum access level of `Guest`, and then add that subgroup to the `allowGroups` list.

   ```json
     {